Periodontal Treatment in Oatley, NSW

 Also known as gingivitis, gum disease occurs when bacterial plaque colonises and invades the gum, causing inflammation of the gums around the tooth.
 The gums begin to pull away from the tooth, forming gum pockets of infection.
-As the infection progresses below the gumline, the body sends its natural defences to fight it, causing the breakdown of bone in the process.
+As the infection progresses below the gum line, the body sends its natural defences to fight it, causing the breakdown of bone in the process.

 Eventually, without treatment, gum disease will progress to bone disease, slowly breaking down bone to the point that the affected teeth become mobile and require extraction.

-There are risk factors, such as smoking, genetic predisposition, poor brushing and the lack of flossing habits that can place you at higher risk.
+There are risk factors, such as smoking, genetic predisposition, inadequate brushing and the lack of flossing habits that can place you at higher risk.
 It can indiscriminately affect all age groups, but older generations suffer more, as gum disease does not always hurt in its early stages.

 That is why early detection of gum disease is paramount.
 Common symptoms of gum disease include bad breath, loose and sensitive teeth, redness, swelling, and bleeding, etc.

-What is Gum Brushing?
+What Is Gum Brushing?

-It is important to know that bacterial plaque accumulates and builds up around the lower part of our teeth just above the gum first before it spreads onto the teeth above and the bone below.
+It is essential to know that bacterial plaque accumulates and builds up around the lower part of our teeth just above the gum first before it spreads onto the teeth above and the bone below.
 It is, therefore, logical to target cleaning at the original sites where bacteria begin to establish, i.e., at the gumline.

-What Is My Role in Treatment?
+What Is My Role in Periodontal Treatment in Oatley?

 What Does Periodontic Treatment Entail?

-Gum disease treatments work to eradicate infection, remove the bacterial deposits above and below the gum line and control damage done to gum and bone disease, i.e. periodontal disease.
-Once your dentist gives you a diagnosis of periodontal disease, most treatments begin with deep cleaning called scaling and root planing.
+Gum disease treatments work to eradicate the infection, remove the bacterial deposits above and below the gum line and control damage done to gum and bone disease, i.e. periodontal disease.
+Once your dentist gives you a diagnosis of periodontal disease, most treatments begin with a deep cleaning called scaling and root planing.